Skip to main content

 SqlDataSource.AllowCustomSqlQueries Property

-Specifies whether or not custom SQL queries can be used to fill the SqlDataSource.
+Specifies whether a user can add custom SQL queries to fill the SqlDataSource.

 Namespace: DevExpress.DataAccess.Sql